10 PM - New Show Time!

 All current tickets are valid for the rescheduled performance dates.
 If you are unable to attend the new concert dates or have any questions regarding your tickets, please contact email@example.com.

 Refunds for any postponed or rescheduled events are not automatic.
 If you would like a refund, you will need to email firstname.lastname@example.org requesting one.
 In order to streamline the process, please include the correct name on the order and the confirmation number.

 We look forward to welcoming Tracy Byrd to Billy Bob’s Texas on Friday, August 21.
 We offer a one of a kind experience in the heart of the Fort Worth Stockyards!
-While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and live bull riding!
+While you’re here check out the Honky Tonk Kitchen, Billy Bob’s gift store, and the Handprint Wall of Fame!

-Tracy Byrd at 10:30 PM on the Main Stage
+Tracy Byrd at 10:00 PM on the Main Stage (NEW SHOW TIME!)

 Doors Open at 6 PM